The Part – The Basic Component of any Design

 But getting back to part design, draftsman were the only ones using 3D CAD.
-The drawing was still the product.
+The drawing was still the final product.
 Even though the print was plotted on large plotter they were still called drawings.
 I personally have never created a professional scratch drawing on CAD.
 The larger companies and I completely missed the Autocad bullet of the electronic drawing and went directly to 3D CAD.
 The drawing was dead.
 From that moment on we just detailed created views from the 3D model in documentation modules.

 Engineers were not on 3D CAD in the beginning.
-But the writing began to appear on the wall in 1985 at Solar Turbines in San Diego.
+But the writing on the wall began to appear in 1985 at Solar Turbines in San Diego.
 They let go their complete 3D CAD direct drafting staff and moved the engineers to Computervision CADDS 4X.
 I stayed on to train them.
 Many protested but were told get on the CAD system or get fired.
 Actually, they became very good CAD designers and, of course, were now responsible for all of the documentation.
 I am sure that cost the company a pretty penny.